Keepingshtum/CS146/README.md

 You want to contribute *meaningfully* to this repository to earn extra credit.
 Each contribution is worth the same as submitting to an extra credit assignment in class.

-Ensure that your contibutions follow the [Contribution Guidelines](CONTRIBUTING.md).
+Ensure that your contributions follow the [Contribution Guidelines](CONTRIBUTING.md).
 If they don't, I won't merge your pull requests, and someone else might be able to steal all your hard work!

 Remember, once someone merges code/ notes/ etc. to the repo, it's not a guarantee it's perfect.
-You can always raise new PRs which improve on what's on the Repo already, or raise issues which point out flaws/ areas of improvement.
+You can always raise new PRs which improve on what's on the Repo already, or raise issues that point out flaws/ areas of improvement.

 Also remember to check this Readme/ other docs frequently, as things might change!